corozb/GitFind/README.md

 ---
 > **Note:** Without authentication you can search just 60 queries per hour.
 If you want more with OAuth register you can make over 5.000 queries

+### Tools used:
+- Vanilla Javascript
+- CSS Grid and Flexbox
+- localStorage to save name and favorites